reverb-app/reverb/functions/README.md

 # Reverb - Functions Server

-This server hosts your application's **Reverb jobs** and contains all the code needed to create these jobs from the provided [template] (https://github.com/2401-Team-6/reverb/blob/main/sample/src/index.ts).
-The jobs will be called from the [Graphile Worker Server] (https://github.com/2401-Team-6/reverb/tree/main/workers) which host the [Graphile Worker](https://worker.graphile.org/) runners.
+This server hosts your application's **Reverb jobs** and contains all the code needed to create these jobs from the provided [template](https://github.com/2401-Team-6/reverb/blob/main/sample/src/index.ts).
+The jobs will be called from the [Graphile Worker Server](https://github.com/2401-Team-6/reverb/tree/main/workers) which host the [Graphile Worker](https://worker.graphile.org/) runners.

-The [Sample Server] [https://github.com/2401-Team-6/reverb/tree/main/sample] provides you with an `index.ts` file, which serves as a template where you can define functions and the events or cron-jobs that will trigger these functions.
+The [Sample Server](https://github.com/2401-Team-6/reverb/tree/main/sample) provides you with an `index.ts` file, which serves as a template where you can define functions and the events or cron-jobs that will trigger these functions.
 Additionally `index.ts` will boot up the Functions Server.

 A function can be a single function invocation or can be comprised of different steps.
 Each step will need to be awaited.